SmoothGNN: Smoothing-aware GNN for Unsupervised Node Anomaly Detection: Introduction

-Motivated by the experimental and theoretical results, we introduce SmoothGNN, a novel graph learning framework for unsupervised NAD tasks.
-To be specific, SmoothGNN consists of four components: the Smoothing Learning Component (SLC), the Smoothing-aware Spectral GNN (SSGNN), the Smoothing-aware Coefficients (SC), and the Smoothing-aware Measure (SMeasure) for NAD.
-The SLC serves as a feature augmentation module, explicitly capturing the different patterns of anomalous and normal nodes (observation in Figure \ref{fig:dis}).
-SSGNN is designed to learn node representations from the spectral space of the graph while effectively capturing distinct smoothing patterns.
-Furthermore, we provide a theoretical analysis on the Dirichlet Energy, which can extract both smoothness and spectral energy information.
-Based on this analysis, we design the SC accordingly.
-During the training phase, we propose a loss function that incorporates both feature reconstruction and the SMeasure to optimize the model.
-Finally, we utilize the SMeasure as the anomaly score for each node during the inference phase.
-In contrast to previous work that primarily evaluated on small or synthetic datasets, we conduct experiments on large-scale real datasets commonly encountered in practical applications.
-In summary, the main contributions of our work are as follows: \begin{itemize}[topsep=0.5mm, partopsep=0pt, itemsep=0pt, leftmargin=10pt] \item To the best of our knowledge, we are the first to reveal that the smoothing issues can benefit NAD tasks, from both experimental and theoretical perspectives.
-Building on this insight, we introduce a novel SMeasure as the unsupervised anomaly measurement. \item We propose SmoothGNN, a novel framework that captures information from both the smoothing process and spectral space of graphs, which can serve as a powerful backbone for NAD tasks. \item We are the only work that conducts experiments on large real-world datasets for unsupervised NAD.
-Extensive experiments demonstrate the effectiveness and efficiency of our framework.
-Compared to state-of-the-art models, SmoothGNN achieves superior performance in terms of AUC and Precision metrics, with at least one order of magnitude speed-up. \end{itemize}
+In summary, our work makes the following key contributions: \begin{itemize}[topsep=0.5mm, partopsep=0pt, itemsep=0pt, leftmargin=10pt] \item To the best of our knowledge, we are the first to demonstrate the benefit of the smoothing issue on NAD tasks from both experimental and theoretical perspectives.
+Building upon this insight, we introduce a novel SMeasure as an anomaly measurement for unsupervised NAD tasks. \item We propose SmoothGNN, a novel framework that captures information from the smoothing process and spectral space of graphs, which can serve as a powerful backbone for NAD tasks. \item Our work stands out as the only one that conducts experiments on large real-world datasets for unsupervised NAD.
+Extensive experimental results showcase the effectiveness and efficiency of our proposed framework.
+Compared to state-of-the-art alternatives, SmoothGNN demonstrates superior performance in terms of AUC and Average Precision, with a speed-up of at least one order of magnitude. \end{itemize}